The Complete Color Analysis Guide - Discover Your Perfect Palette

 The Seasonal Color System

-The most widely used color analysis system categorizes people into four seasonal types: Spring, Summer, Autumn, and Winter.
+The standard color analysis system categorizes people into four seasonal types: Spring, Summer, Autumn, and Winter.
 Each season has a distinct color palette based on three characteristics.

 The Three Color Dimensions